cs2901/testing-yapespots/README.md

 # Requirements

-For this release v0.1 we want to satisfaces this requirements:
+For this release v0.1 we want to satisfy these requirements
 ## Functional requirements:
 - Receive and translate a text.utton.
 19